Aliases for KCNIP2 Gene

 GeneCards Summary for KCNIP2 Gene

 KCNIP2 (Kv Channel Interacting Protein 2) is a Protein Coding gene.
+Diseases associated with KCNIP2 include brugada syndrome.
 Among its related pathways are Antiarrhythmic Pathway, Pharmacodynamics.
 GO annotations related to this gene include calcium ion binding and protein N-terminus binding.
 An important paralog of this gene is KCNIP3.

 UniProtKB/Swiss-Prot for KCNIP2 Gene